pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-66/index.md

 ## Pulumi CLI and core technologies

-### Support using native ES modules as Pulumi scripts:
+### Support using native ES modules as Pulumi scripts

 Native ECMAScript module (ESM) support has been added for the Node.js SDK.
 Pulumi users can now use Pulumi in projects with "type": "module" configured.

 [Learn more in this GitHub issue](https://github.com/pulumi/pulumi/issues/7764)

 ### Support packages with plugins hosted in any third-party location

 Pulumi Packages can now host their plugins anywhere (like GitHub releases) instead of needing to be published by Pulumi.
 We now detect any dependency that contains pulumi-plugin.json and treat it as a Pulumi Package, automatically downloading associated plugins as needed.
 To support this, the freshly generated Multi-Language Component (MLC) plugin will now include pulumi-plugin.json by default.

 Learn more in the following GitHub issues: [#8515](https://github.com/pulumi/pulumi/issues/8515), [#8516](https://github.com/pulumi/pulumi/issues/8516), [#8517](https://github.com/pulumi/pulumi/issues/8517), [#8530](https://github.com/pulumi/pulumi/issues/8530), [#8527](https://github.com/pulumi/pulumi/issues/8527) and [#8532](https://github.com/pulumi/pulumi/issues/8532).

 ### State locking default enabled

 We [previously added](https://github.com/pulumi/pulumi/pull/2697) support for self-managed backend state locking behind the  PULUMI_SELF_MANAGED_STATE_LOCKING=1 flag.
 After positive feedback from users on this feature, we are making this the default when using a local or cloud backend such as Amazon S3, Google Cloud Storage and Azure Blob Storage.